Welcome to St Giles Church

 Everybody welcome.

-Much of the stonework is much older.
-The oldest part of the church is the nave which dates from the 12th Century.
-There was then, presumably a chancel too, where the altar now stands.
-The present chancel was built in the 1880’s.
+The Parish Church of St Giles has evolved over several hundred years.
+The oldest part is the nave which dates from the 12th Century, probably with a chancel where the altar now stands.

-In the 14th Century the north transept was added, (where the organ now stands).
-This appears to have been a private chapel for the lords of the manor.
-There used to be a door (by the side of the present pulpit) which would have given access across the churchyard to the castle.
-The 15th Century saw further building, the south aisle, the Arundell Chapel, the tower and the porch were all added.
+The north transept was added in the 14th Century, where the organ now stands: this appears to have been a private chapel for the lords of the manor.
+There used to be a door, by the side of the present pulpit, leading across the churchyard to Chideock Castle, a victim of the Civil War, of which the outline is still visible in a nearby field.

-The tower contains a belfry with a peal of 6 bells.
-The oldest, cast in 1602, has a freak inscription “Love Dog” which should, of course, read “Love God”, but the letters were accidentally transposed in the casting.
-A bell was cast in 1887 to commemorate Queen Victoria’s Golden Jubilee and 10 years later the clock was erected at the Queen’s Diamond Jubilee.
-In 2011-12 the old oak bell frame was replaced by a metal one and a 6th bell was cast, mostly paid for by the people of Chideock, so we now have a Queen Elizabeth 11 Diamond Jubilee bell.
-In 2013 the ringing floor was replaced and an oak screen erected with a glass panel at the top, so we can now see the ringers.
+The belfry formerly housed a peal of 4 bells.
+The oldest has an amusing inscription “Love Dog” (which should, of course, read “Love God”) due to accidental transposition of the letters when cast in 1602.
+A new bell was cast in 1887 to commemorate Queen Victoria’s Golden Jubilee and 10 years later the clock was installed for the Queen’s Diamond Jubilee.
+In 2011-12 the oak bell frame was replaced by a metal one and a Queen Elizabeth II Diamond Jubilee bell was cast, mostly paid for by the people of Chideock.